-Is using a specific set of apps the earmark of today's successful CPA firm?
+Is using a specific set of apps the earmark of today's successful accounting and bookkeeping firms?
 Is it a minute-or-less client response time on Facebook or Twitter?
 Is it investing in an intuitive, functional client portal?
 Is it adding new revenue streams to compete and maintain relevance?

 The answer, surprisingly, is all of these things—and none.

 Adopting the newest app or growing your fan-base on social media isn't the linchpin that will transform your business.
 However, emerging technology does present a unique opportunity for accountants to undergo a true paradigm shift that will mean the difference between mediocrity and success in the new world of accounting.

 Successful accountants and bookkeepers are changing the way they approach client relationships on a fundamental level.
 Rather than responding to a request for tax preparation, accounting, or payroll services by simply delivering the service as requested, they're approaching each request as an opportunity to begin a relationship with the client.

 Running payroll or preparing taxes is a significant part of that relationship, but successful accountants and bookkeepers in the new world of accounting are thinking bigger.

 "Essentially, we're making the tax return a byproduct of everything else we're doing rather than the tax return being all we do.
 That's a big difference,” says CPA Dale Jacobson.